murrayinglis/sdr-config/README.md

 ## Command line interface usage:
 ### Flags:

-* `-find` : finds and displays the address of all devices connected.
+* `--find` : finds and displays the address of all devices connected.
-* `-dump`: dump the config of a specified device to an xml file.
+* `--dump`: dump the config of a specified device to an xml file.
 Additionally, specify  the dump path with.
-* `-configure` : configure the device at a specific address based on a config xml file *(by default config.xml)*.
+* `--configure` : configure the device at a specific address based on a config xml file *(by default config.xml)*.
 Additionally, specify the config file path.
-* `-test` : run one of the tests.
+* `--test` : run one of the tests.